florianRiout/PracticalGaming/README.md

 # PracticalGaming
-This project is a game made in unity.
-The main theme is Fantasy/Magic RPG game.
+List of things implemented :
-To set up the project, just pull the repository and add the project through Unity.
+- Character movements (+ Jump)
-The game will include the following features :
+- Camera Movements
-- 3rd person controls
+- Enemy with AI (states organised in 'IF')
-- magic abilities
+- List of Objects (Inventories and lists of enemies etc in the GameManager)
-- main character = mage
+- GameManager
-- ability to jump
+- MultiScenes
-- camera controlled by mouse
+- Abstract classes
-- WASD control to move (a and d to rotate without moving)
+- Interfaces and polymorphism
-- weapon level increases -> strength
+- Animated Cabin (door opening and closing)
-- character level -> skill tree
+- Minimap
-- exploration in open field map
+- Health system (auto-regenerating and potions)
-- minimap
+- Selection of Enemy